skrysmanski/devlog/content/articles/cpp-cli/passing-native-pointers/index.md

 ## Preparation

 To illustrate the problem, we first create some projects that we can use as basis.
 Each project will only contain one or two classes, so nothing fancy here.
-I'll assume you know how to create projects and how to enable and disable the `/clr` compiler switch to create C++/CLI and pure C++ project respectivly.
+I'll assume you know how to create projects and how to enable and disable the `/clr` compiler switch to create C++/CLI and pure C++ project respectively.

 The first project (called "NativeLib") is a pure C++ (no C++/CLI) and DLL project which provides a native (unmanaged) class called `MyNativeClass`.
 This class is the type that will later be passed across assembly boundaries.
 Here's the source code (for the meaning of `NATIVE_LIB_EXPORT`, see [](/cpp/project-tutorial/part-1--create-project.md#exporting-classes)):